Departmental Policies on Late Assignments and Missed Term Tests

 2. Submit a completed Special Consideration Form within three (3) days (including weekends and holidays) of the assignment due date.

-3. If illness/injury is cited as the reason for the missed deadline, you must submit a U of T Verification of Student Illness or Injury form (VOI) stating you were examined and diagnosed on the day of the missed deadline or immediately after (i.e., the next day), and indicating a serious degree of incapacitation on academic functioning (e.g. unable to complete an assignment, unable to write a test/examination).
+3. If illness/injury is cited as the reason for the missed deadline, and you failed to declare your absence, or you no longer are able to declare your absence, you must submit a U of T Verification of Student Illness or Injury form (VOI) stating you were examined and diagnosed on the day of the missed deadline or immediately after (i.e., the next day), and indicating a serious degree of incapacitation on academic functioning (e.g. unable to complete an assignment, unable to write a test/examination).
 The VOI must include a statement by the physician that notes the precise period that you are unable to complete your assignment.
 A statement from a physician that merely confirms a report (after the fact) of illness/injury made by the student is not acceptable.
 If you need additional extensions for the same assignment, you must follow the aforementioned procedures with the same physician.

 4. Other documentation can include, but is not limited to: a U of T Verification of Extenuating Circumstances form; automobile collision or police reports; a death certificate; and supporting documentation from employers, lawyers, and other professional persons.
 When in doubt, please consult the Undergraduate Advisor regarding appropriate supporting documentation for your special consideration request.